mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      If FixMyStreet is not certain that the report's creator is genuine, its state remains <em>unconfirmed</em>.
+      Until FixMyStreet is certain that the report's creator is genuine, its state remains <em>unconfirmed</em>.
 Unconfirmed reports do not appear on the website.
-A report is confirmed (and its state becomes <em>open</em>) when:
+A report is confirmed (and its state becomes <em>open</em>)
+      when:
     </p>
     <ul>
       <li>
-        its creator clicks on the confirmation email that was sent to them as soon as the report was created, or
+        its creator clicks on the link in FixMyStreet's confirmation email, or
       </li>
       <li>
         its creator was already logged in when the report was created, or
       </li>
       <li>
+        an <a href="/glossary/#administrator"
-        an administrator explicitly confirms it (by searching in <strong>Reports</strong>
+        class="glossary">administrator</a> confirms it (by searching in
-        and changing the state by clicking <strong>edit</strong>)
+        <strong>Reports</strong> and changing the state by clicking
+        <strong>edit</strong>).
       </li>
     </ul>
   </dd>